Staff Council Bylaws

 Section 1.

-The Staff Council shall be comprised of 16 representatives.
+The Staff Council shall be comprised of 16 voting representatives.
+Each department as defined below, shall select representatives to the Staff Council.
 The Staff Council includes unit representatives, elected to provide balanced representation of staff from all campus units.
 A unit is defined by the reporting channels on campus in relationship to the University’s vice presidents.
-Units consisting of less than 20 staff shall have one representative and one vote.
-Units consisting of more than 20 staff shall have a representative and an assistant representative; and one vote.
-Units consisting of more than 90 staff shall have a representative and two assistant representatives; and one vote.
-The unit representative holds the voting privilege; unless the representative designates it to an assistant representative in their absence.

 The President, Provost, Past Chair and a representative of Human Resources will serve in an ex-officio role.
 All of these positions, other than the Past Chair Ex-Officio position, are non-voting members.